Vorlonsoft/GradleMavenPush/README.md

 You can add `POM_PACKAGING` (default is "aar" for Gradle Android Artifacts and "jar" for Gradle Java Artifacts and Gradle Kotlin Artifacts) and change it's value.

+Add `ANDROID_JAR_ARTIFACT` (default is "false") and set it to "true" to generate Gradle Android Artifact jar.
+You'll get both `POM_PACKAGING` value (default is "aar" for Gradle Android Artifacts) and "jar" artifacts.

 Add `APKLIB_ARTIFACT` (default is "false") and set it to "true" to generate Gradle Android Artifact apklib.
-You'll get both `POM_PACKAGING` value and "apklib" artifacts. apklib is a way to bundle an Android library project.
+You'll get both `POM_PACKAGING` value (default is "aar" for Gradle Android Artifacts) and "apklib" artifacts. apklib is a way to bundle an Android library project.

 Also you can set `POM_ARTIFACT_URL` (default is `POM_ARTIFACT_ID` value), this is makes to easier to have an artifact with one artifactId but the name on JCenter something else.